rossv/stockgraph/README.md

 Add a new object with the latest year and values to each array and keep the list ordered by year.

-Both `history.json` and `sp500.json` must include the same set of years in the same order so the arrays remain equal in length and chronological.
-Mismatched or missing entries will cause runtime errors in `updateCalculation`.
+Both `history.json` and `sp500.json` should include the same set of years in the same order so the arrays remain equal in length and chronological.
+If the lengths differ, the app logs a warning, alerts the user, and processes only the overlapping records, so keeping the arrays aligned is still recommended.

 ## Dependencies
 This project relies on the following libraries loaded via CDN in `index.html`: